Be Healed. Be Whole. Let Your Life Speak.

 - Chris Rhinehart

-- Oct 24
+- Oct 24, 2025

-- 3 min read
+- 4 min read

-I know what it is like to breathe in and it hurts, and to breathe out and it hurts even more.
-There was a time when the only way I thought to stop that kind of pain was to stop breathing altogether, but God.
+I know what it’s like to breathe in and feel pain, and to breathe out and feel even more.
+There was a time when I thought the only way to stop that kind of pain was to stop breathing altogether.
+But God.
 His Word rose from my belly and spoke to me, “I have not forsaken you.
 I have not left you.
-I

-love you even in this.”
+I love you even in this.”
 God restored me from the tragedy and trauma of divorce to wholeness through His Word, obedience, cooperation, and faith.

 The journey was not easy.
-It was excruciating at times, but I decided to believe God’s Word.
-I believed His promise that I may be filled up throughout my being to all the fullness of God so that I may have the richest experience of His presence in my life, completely filled and flooded with God Himself.
-I cooperated with God through a series of processes, and now I walk in the fullness of God’s healing, deliverance, freedom, and restoration power, and I am whole.
+It was excruciating at times.
+Yet, I decided to believe God’s Word.
+I held onto His promise that I may be filled throughout my being to all the fullness of God.
+I longed for the richest experience of His presence in my life, completely filled and flooded with God Himself.
+I cooperated with God through a series of processes.
+Now, I walk in the fullness of God’s healing, deliverance, freedom, and restoration power.
+I am whole.

 Wholeness is not defined by the world’s standards.
-Wholeness is defined by the Word of God and who He created you to be.
+It is defined by the Word of God and who He created you to be.
 God wants you to be full of Him first, satisfied with Him first, whole in Him first, and in love with Him first.
 Wholeness is becoming a body wholly filled and flooded with God Himself.

 What I Had to Unlearn

-Wholeness is not a onetime event.
+Wholeness is not a one-time event.
 It is a continuous process.

 Pain is not punishment.
 God often uses pain as a pathway to reveal and to heal.